 \subsection{X-ray diffraction}

 We performed single crystal x-ray diffraction (SC-XRD) on a $45\, \mu$m$\times35\,\mu$m$\times5\, \mu$m sample of YbCu$_{1.14}$Se$_2$.
-The unit cell was found to be $P$-$3m1$ ($\#$164) with lattice parameters a = 4.0209(3)~\AA$\:$ and c = 6.4492(12)~\AA$\:$, shown in Fig.~\ref{fig:SCXRD_fig}(a).
+The unit cell was found to be $P$-$3m1$ ($\#$164) with lattice parameters $a = 4.0209(3)$~\AA$\:$ and $c = 6.4492(12)$~\AA$\:$, shown in Fig.~\ref{fig:SCXRD_fig}(a).
 The refinement reveals that the magnetic Yb ions form a triangular lattice which lies between polyhedral layers of nonmagnetic Cu and Se, shown in Fig.~\ref{fig:SCXRD_fig}(b).

 Copper occupies the 2d Wyckoff position, as shown in Fig.~\ref{fig:SCXRD_fig}(a), therefore the ``ideal'', i.e., stoichiometric, version of this compound should have non-ordered 50$\%$ occupation of the Cu site \cite{Daszkiewicz_2008}.
 We find that the occupancy of Cu is 56.6$\pm$0.7\%, slightly above the expected value of 50\%, giving the compound a stoichiometry of YbCu$_{1.14}$Se$_2$.
-The $\sim57\%$ occupancy was confirmed in multiple samples, each with refinement residuals $<5\%$, and is consistent with other similar compounds in this series \cite{Esmaeili2014}.
+The $\sim57\%$ occupancy was confirmed in multiple samples, each with refinement residuals $<5\%$, and is consistent with other similar compounds in this series \cite{Esmaeili2014,Boswell2025ACS}.
 The Yb and Se sites are fully occupied, and all occupations measured are consistent with the EDX measurements, within error.
 All of the observed diffraction peaks correspond to the predicted Bragg positions of the unit cell, represented by yellow circles in Fig.~\ref{fig:SCXRD_fig}(c,d), indicating that the Cu vacancies are not ordered.
-Deviations in intensity of the measured Bragg peaks arise from structure factor effects.
 Atomic positions, isotropic displacement parameters, occupancies, and refinement details are presented in Table \ref{tab:atm_pos}.